coolshare/CoolshareReactPubSub/README.md

 Who should use this:
 ********************

-	 for those who just want to do something quickly with React instead of learning more about Redux or Mobx.
+	 for those who just want to do something quickly with React instead of dealing or learning more on Redux or Mobx.
 You need to learn almost nothing for using this package.